daniel-caputo/kohana-base-controller/README.md

-This controller is base on the [jamierumbelow](hhttps://github.com/jamierumbelow/codeigniter-base-controller, "Title")'s controller

 ## Views and Layouts

 Views will be loaded automatically based on the current controller and action name.
 Any variables set in `$this->data` will be passed through to the view and the layout.
 By default, the class will look for the view in _application/views/controller/action.php_.